slightlytyler/bernie-tax-viz/README.md

-# Summary-App
+# Bernie Tax Viz

-This app allows users to submit a url to an article, or a body of text and receive back a summary
+An app for visualizing the effects of Bernie Sander's tax plan

 ## Dev